pot-app/pot-desktop/README_EN.md

 You can find plugins you need in the [pot-app-plugin-list](https://github.com/pot-app/pot-app-plugin-list) repo, and then go to the plugin repo to download it.

 The file extension of pot plugin is `.potext`.
 After downloading the `.potext` file, go to Preferences - Service Settings - Add External Plugin - Install External Plugin to select the corresponding `.potext` to install it.
 It will then be added to the service list and can be used like a built-in service.

+### Troubleshooting

+-   The specified module could not be found (Windows)

+    Errors like this occur because the system lacks C++ libraries，Go to [here](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022) download and install it.

+-   Not a valid Win32 application (Windows)

+    An error like this indicates that you did not download the plugin for the corresponding system or architecture.
+Go to the plugin repository and download the correct plugin to solve the problem.

 ## Develop Plugin